-Schedule A6a for the Month of September 1995, Lines 4-17 Column (5b) Total Cost.
+Schedule A6a for the Month of October 1995, Lines 7 and 9-20, Column (5a) Fuel Cost cents/KWH.

-Column (5b) reports the average total cost of all transactions with each of FPL's economy energy customers on a per KWH basisessentially the price of each sale.
-Disclosure of FPL's pricing for economy energy sales would permit FPL's competitors to undercut FPL's pricing.
-Therefore the information relates to FPL's competitive interests and disclosure would impair FPL's competitive business.
+Column (5a) reports the average total fuel cost of all transactions with each of FPL's economy energy customers on a per KWH basis.
+Disclosure of this information would permit FPL's competitors to estimate the price at which FPL can economically sell economy energy and thereby under-cut FPL's price.
+Therefore, the information relates to FPL's competitive interests and disclosure would impair FPL's competitive business.
 See Fla.
-Stat. § 366.093(3)(e).
+Stat. \$ 366.093(3)(e).
 Affidavit of Rene Silva ¶¶ 14,15.